 Moving inside the network, you should separate guest wireless and LAN service to an isolated network with no internal system access.
 MAC and/or user authentication should be used to allow only authorized devices to connect to your internal systems.
 You need a security checklist that is performed to verify a device meets the minimum requirements before giving it access to the internal systems.

 Protect every device and user on the network with a password that meets minimum security complexity requirements.
 Make sure to change those requirements regularly.
 Each station on the network should contain updated and managed antivirus and software firewalls.
 You need to regularly review and deploy security updates for security appliances, security software and operating systems to all computers.
 You need to review and update firmware on all other hardware devices quarterly.

 Threats From Within

-In order to defend against the threat from within, employee monitoring software should be applied on each system.
+In order to defend against the threat from within, employee monitoring software should be applied to each system.
 This software records and alerts on employee activities that can weaken your business.
 This software identifies activities like job searches, data removal, large printing, communications with competitors and much more, then you get an alert and can take action.

 Finally, to ensure your troops have the tools and knowledge to thwart an attack, regular training and testing of their preparedness should be performed.
-If your IT support personnel (whether they be an employee or a 3rd party provider) cannot quickly and succinctly tell how they address each one of these issues then your IT kingdom is more than likely not battle ready.
+If your IT support personnel (whether they be an employee or a 3rd party provider) cannot quickly and succinctly tell how they address each one of these issues, then your IT kingdom is more than likely not battle ready.

 Want to know if your kingdom is battle ready?